-The Institute of Computational Linguistics together with the Swiss Law Sources Foundation (SLSF) address the above mentioned problems investigating the methods for extraction of temporal expressions from historical texts.
+The Department of Computational Linguistics together with the Swiss Law Sources Foundation (SLSF) address the above mentioned problems investigating the methods for extraction of temporal expressions from historical texts.

 Purpose: to enrich the database of historical names and places of Switzerland (based on the texts of the SLSF) with additional temporal information extracted from the source texts.

 Being a research institution that publishes sources of old law up to 1798, the Swiss Law Sources Foundation provided us with about 30 volumes of digitized texts in German, French, Italian, Romansh or Latin depending on the canton of origin and creation time.